Sinbiose-Reefs/wg_syn/README.md

 taxonomic ranks using functions of ‘taxize’ package (processed data:
 “whole_class_taxa.RData”).

-—- Script3_networkAnalysis.R: R script used to edit the data and create the metanetwork.
+\| — Script3_metanetworkAnalyses.R: R script used to edit the data and create the metanetwork.
 The script calls the processed data “ALL_data_sel.RData” to produce the metanetwork and estimate network structure statistics (e.g., degree statistics).

-—- Script4_histogarmSankey.R: R script used to edit the data and create the Figs 1 and 4.
+\| — Script4_histogarmSankey.R: R script used to edit the data and create the Figs 1 and 4.
 The script calls the processed data “ALL_data_sel.RData” to produce the histograms and Sankey plot.
 Several changes on variables needed to analyses were made in the dataset “ALL_data_sel.RData”.
 At the end of the script we updated the data to processed data “ALL_data_sel_processed_data.RData”.

-—- Script5_GAM: Script used to run Generalized Additive Models and sensitivity analysis (Fig. 5).
+\| — Script5_GAM: Script used to run Generalized Additive Models and sensitivity analysis (Fig. 5).
 It uses the processed data “ALL_data_sel_processed_data.RData”.

-Below we present a small summary of our research.

 #### Tree topology of taxa within multiple taxa research in functional ecology (orange branches).